gvwilson/thirdbit/src/fiction/iffy/index.md

 Nobody can."*

 *"We can try!" she said fiercely.
-"Th' governor an' th' machines an', an' everybody, they wouldn't be chasin' me like this if they din't think there was a chance I could do somethin'.
+"Th' governor an' th' machines an' everybody, they wouldn't be chasin' me like this if they din't think there was a chance I could do somethin'.
 An' even if I can't—"*